View Document Text

 NEPWA will suggest removing the client's assets from that investment manager(s).
 In most cases, NEPWA

-has the discretionary authority to terminate separate a
+has the discretionary authority to terminate separate account investment managers on the client’s behalf.

 However, as a matter of practice, NEPWA, when possible, will first consult with the client prior to terminating